linode/docs/docs/web-servers/apache/how-to-install-apache-web-server-centos-8/index.md

 ### The Prefork Module

 The Prefork Module is ideal for single threaded applications.
-It's a single parent with multiple forked child servers that are identical processes that wait for incoming requests.
+It's a single parent with multiple forked child servers that are identical processes which wait for incoming requests.
 Each child process handles a single request.
-Prefork is resource intensive but necessary for applications that do not support multi-threading such as PHP.
+The Prefork Module is resource intensive but necessary for applications that do not support multi-threading such as PHP.

 1. Add the following section to the `/etc/httpd/conf/httpd.conf` file in your text editor and edit the values as needed.
 The following are the default values: